mathiasvr/betaflight-deciphered/README.md

 - Default: `0`
 - Allowed: `0` - `32`

+These are values (in us) by how much RC input can be different before it's considered valid for roll and pitch axis.
+For transmitters with jitter on outputs, this value can be increased.
+Defaults are zero, but can be increased up to 10 or so if rc inputs twitch while idle.
+This value is applied either side of the centrepoint.

 ## `yaw_deadband`
 - Default: `0`
 - Allowed: `0` - `100`

+These are values (in us) by how much RC input can be different before it's considered valid for the yaw axis.
+For transmitters with jitter on outputs, this value can be increased.
+Defaults are zero, but can be increased up to 10 or so if rc inputs twitch while idle.
+This value is applied either side of the centrepoint.

 ## `yaw_control_reversed`
 - Default: `OFF`